TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 6/Deuteronomy 6.5.md

 ---

-and thou shalt love Jehovah thy God with all thy heart, and with all thy soul, and with all thy might.
+and you shall love Yahweh your God with all your heart, and with all your soul, and with all your might.